-Beginning in the late 1990s, along with every other filmmaker, I was caught up in the upheaval of motion pictures transitioning from the photochemical film process to digital technology.
-This technological revolution began with Sony and Panasonic high definition digital video cameras in the late 1990s, received a jolt from the aggressively marketed RED camera in 2005 and made the final transition to digital domination with the introduction of the Arri Alexa in 2010.
+Beginning in the late 1990s, filmmakers experienced the upheaval of motion pictures transitioning from a photochemical process to one based on digital technology.
+This revolution began in the late 1990s with Sony and Panasonic high definition camcorders, received a jolt from the aggressively marketed RED camera in 2005 and made the final transition to digital domination with the introduction of the Arri Alexa in 2010.

 While film negative has essentially been replaced with digital technology, the things that matter most remain unchanged.
 Cinematographers still seek the perspective, composition and movement that best tells the story as we continue to observe, shape and capture the light that surrounds us to tell stories with pictures.